loveryanmuch/SQL-Project/starting_with_questions.md

 SQL Queries:
-SELECT "country", "v2ProductName", "v2ProductCategory", "productQuantity"
+SELECT "country", "v2ProductName", "v2ProductCategory", "productQuantity"  -- select four columns
-FROM all_sessions
+FROM all_sessions                                     -- specify the data from 'all_sessions"table
-WHERE "productQuantity" IS NOT NULL
-ORDER BY "v2ProductCategory" ASC
+WHERE "productQuantity" IS NOT NULL                   -- filter out NULL data ORDER BY "v2ProductCategory" ASC                      -- list by the product category in alphabetical

 SELECT "city", "v2ProductName", "v2ProductCategory", "productQuantity"
 FROM all_sessions